johnny7861532/Keras-Video-Games-Sales-number-predict/README.md

 According to these two pictures we can see our model predict poorly when the sales number is over 20.
 And when the sales over 15 our model start to get the lower acc of predict numbers.
-It might becasue the imbalance data thata the sales number over 15 are only 10, ratio is only 0.001257.
+It might becasue the imbalance data that the sales number over 15 are only 10, ratio is only 0.001257.